cims-bioko/cims-sidecar/README.md

 #### Configuring the username and password

-The default username and password used when contacting the server are not meant to be usable.
+The default username and password used when contacting the server are unusable.
 You need to configure a new user on your CIMS server and assign it a role that contains the MOBILE_SYNC permission.
 Then, assign that user to campaigns you wish to sync to the sidecar.
-Finally, configure sidecar to use that user account in /etc/cims-sidecar/cims-sidecar.properties:
+Finally, configure sidecar to use the user account in /etc/cims-sidecar/cims-sidecar.properties:

 ```properties